jeremiedimino/slides/build-system-meetup-london-2019/slides.md

 ---

+At the beginning, there was omake, ocamlbuild, ...

 &nbsp;

-At the beginning, there was Jenga and the Jenga rules...
+... then Jane Street did Jenga and the Jenga rules...

 &nbsp;